input-output-hk/catalyst-core/src/catalyst-toolbox/doc/private-key-and-qr-code.md

    * Use the symmetric encryption key derived in step 3
    * Use the NONCE

-Outputs:
-* Encode the result in the format defined in the previous section
+Outputs: encode the result in the format defined in the previous section.
-* Memzero everything else